airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 code, which is not covered in this book. _%eax_ is guaranteed to be overwritten with the return value, and the others likely are.
-If there are registers you want to save before calling a function, you need to save them by pushing them on the stackstack before pushing the function\'s parameters.
+If there are registers you want to save before calling a function, you need to save them by pushing them on the stack before pushing the function\'s parameters.
 You can then pop them back off in reverse order after popping off the parameters.
 Even if you know a function does not overwrite a register you should save it, because future versions of that function may.

----

-Note that in Linux assembly language, functions are

-Other languages\' calling conventionscalling conventions may be different.
+Other languages\' calling convention may be different.
 For example, other calling conventions may place the burden on the function to save any registers it uses.
 Be sure to check to make sure the calling conventions of your languages are compatible before trying to mix languages.
 Or in the case of assembly language, be sure you know how to call the other language\'s functions.

+---

 > **Extended Specification:**
-> Details of the C language calling conventioncalling convention (also
+> Details of the C language calling convention (also
-> known as the ABIABI, or Application Binary InterfaceApplication Binary
+> known as the ABI, or Application Binary Interface) is available online.
-> Interface) is available online.
-We have oversimplified and left out
+> We have oversimplified and left out
 > several important pieces to make this simpler for new programmers.
 For
 > full details, you should check out the documents available at
-> http://www.linuxbase.org/spec/refspecs/ Specifically, you should look
+> [Linux Standard Base (LSB)][4-LSB], you should look for the
-> for the System V Application Binary Interface - Intel386 Architecture
+> [System V Application Binary Interface - Intel386 Architecture Processor
-> Processor Supplement.
+> Supplement, Fourth  Edition][4-ABI].

 A Function Example
 ------------------

-Let\'s take a look at how a function callfunction call works in a real program.
+Let\'s take a look at how a function call works in a real program.
 The function we are going to write is the `power` function.
 We will give the power function two parameters - the number and the power we want to raise it to.
 For example, if we gave it the parameters 2 and